plone/documentation/manage/installing/installing_addons.rst

 Installing development version of add-on packages
 -------------------------------------------------

-If you need to use the latest development version of an add-on package you can easily get the source in your development installation using the buildout extension `mr.developer <https://pypi.python.org/pypi/mr.developer>`_.
+If you need to use the latest development version of an add-on package you can get the source in your development installation using the buildout extension `mr.developer <https://pypi.python.org/pypi/mr.developer>`_.

 'mr.developer' can install, or *checkout* from various places: github, gitlab, subversion, private repositories etcetera.
 You can pick specific tags and branches to checkout.